-If it’s the latter, you’re in lucky, as Yellowknife provides one of the best opportunities to see the Aurora Borealis anywhere in the world.
+If it’s the latter, you’re in luck, as Yellowknife provides one of the best opportunities to see the Aurora Borealis anywhere in the world.

-While you can spot Lady Aurora from just about anywhere in town, it’s worth taking a trip 25 minutes out of the city to the Aurora Village, were you can observe lights display from just outside a traditional teepee.
+While you can spot Lady Aurora from just about anywhere in town, it’s worth taking a trip 25 minutes out of the city to the Aurora Village, where you can observe light displays from just outside a traditional teepee.

 Aurora Village is 100% Aboriginal-owned, and the managers have set up a truly unique compound right on the edge of their own private lake that is almost as photogenic as the Northern Lights themselves.

 While Yellowknife is quite cold at any time of year, let alone in the heart of winter, guests don’t have to freeze while watching the Aurora thanks to the custom-built heated seats that swivel 360 degrees.